ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Cisco_APIC.md

 Tenants, applications, contracts etc. data are collected via API.

-To successfully collect data from Cisco APIC it is necessary to configure Cisco APIC in global Vendor API settings and to add Cisco APIC IP address to the discovery seed.
+To successfully collect data from Cisco APIC it is necessary to configure Cisco APIC in global Vendor API settings and to add Cisco APIC IP address to the discovery seeds.

-Go to **Settings → Discovery Seed** and add Cisco APIC IP address
+Go to **Settings --> Discovery & Snapshots --> Discovery Settings --> Discovery
+Seeds** and add Cisco APIC IP address.

-Go to **Settings → Advanced → Vendors API** and press the **+Add** button
+Go to **Settings --> Discovery & Snapshots --> Discovery Settings --> Vendors
+API** and press the **+Add** button.

-Afterward, choose Cisco APIC from the list and fill in
+Afterwards, choose **Cisco APIC** from the list and fill in:

 - **Username and password** used to log in to Cisco APIC

-- **Base URL** of Cisco APIC e.g. `https://cisco-apic-ip-address`
+- **Base URL** of Cisco APIC, e.g. `https://cisco-apic-ip-address`

 ![Cisco APIC api add](cisco/apic/ciscoApicAPIAdd.png)

 ## Know issues